Rchit13/posture-aware-fall-detection/README.md

 - standing_fall_model.h5, chair_fall_model.h5, bed_fall_model.h5
 - *_scaler.pkl for input standardization

-All models are trained on sequences of 30 frames, using normalized (x, y) joint coordinates derived from YOLOv8 pose keypoints.
+These models are provided **for inference only**; retraining can be performed using the scripts above.

 ## Testing